 Stipends in the amount of $500 are given out to first-time visitors to help defray the cost of travel to the Center.

-- Visitors are requested to report any publications that wholly or in part involve work carried out at the National Biomedical EPR Center.
+Visitors are requested to report any publications that wholly or in part involve work carried out at the National Biomedical EPR Center.
 Any such publications should cite the Center grant number: NIH grant EB001980.
 In addition, authors should demonstrate compliance with the NIH Public Access policy by securing a PMCID number for each paper citing the Center’s support.

 New Program of Advanced Training